wix-incubator/wix-code-docs/wix-business-tools-v2/wix-business-tools-v2/Locations/guides/locations-intro.md

 > Functions in this module can run on both the backend and frontend,
 > unless specified otherwise.

-With Locations, site owners can define multiple physical locations for their business.
-Site owners can also set individual opening hours for each location.
+With Locations, you can define multiple physical locations for their business.
+You can also set individual opening hours for each location.

 The Locations API allows you to: